lorrli274/next/courses/original/Database Fundamentals/Lessons/Columns/02-Data Types.md

 The type of data stored in each column varies from column to column.
-Database software allow you to pick from a number of different types when designing your database.
+Databases allow you to pick from a number of different types when designing your database.

 The commonly used ones are:

 | Type             | Stores                                   | Maximum             |
 | ---------------- | ---------------------------------------- | ------------------- |